 - Start with the most supportive businesses.
 Their signatures can help nudge more reluctant businesses to sign.

 - Visit in person!
 It’s much more difficult to persuade and reassure by email or over the phone.

 - We ended up getting over 60% of the businesses to sign, and none refused to sign.

 - Second, identify supportive merchants.
-Ask them to support you by writing support letters to city government, communicating their endorsement to other merchants, and attending City Council meetings to voice support.
+Ask them to support you by writing letters to the city government, communicating their endorsement to other merchants, and by attending City Council meetings to voice support.